 We have multiple offices around Baltimore but fight for families who have lost a son or daughter in a car, truck, motorcycle, or any other accident throughout Maryland.
 We have proven over and over that are legal representation returns success in and out of the courtroom for our clients.

 What can I do if my son or daughter is killed in an accident?

 If you’ve lost a son or daughter in a car accident, you as the parent or parents have legal rights.
 Call the office today to learn how we can help get you the compensation from our skilled Maryland wrongful death attorneys at 800-470-RICE.

 What can a lawyer do after my son or daughter died in an accident?

-In Maryland, there are two types of claims that can be filed if someone is negligently killed in an accident.
-The first action that can be filed by the person representative of the deceased is called a “survival action.”
+In Maryland, there are two types of claims that can be filed if someone is negligently killed in an accident. the first action that can be filed by the personal representative of the deceased is called a “survival action.”
 A survival action is intended to compensate the victim’s estate for damages and expenses that the victim incurred from the point of the accident until their death.